influx6/dataset/README.md

 #### pull_batch and push_batch

 These pair of values dictate the total amount of records to be pulled from the source which then will be processed, and also the total amount of records to be pushed to the Geckoboard API from what was pulled and processed.
-If the `push_batch` value is lower than the `pull_batch`, then the CLI attempts to split the pulled records into giving `push_batch` sections, which then all get pushed to the API individually.
+If the `push_batch` value is lower than the `pull_batch`, then the CLI attempts to split the pulled records into giving `push_batch` length, which then all get pushed to the API individually.

-*These config paramters is optional*
+*These config parameters is optional*
 *Defaults to 500, similar to Geckoboard data push limit.*

 #### interval

-Allows setting the interval used by the CLI for updating datasets record after processing, because Geckoboard API has a limit on the total amount of records which can be pushed to the API per minute, this values helps to mitigate and reduce the hits against the API for the user's account.
+Allows setting the interval used by the CLI for updating dataset records after processing, because Geckoboard API has a limit on the total amount of records which can be pushed to the API per minute, this values helps to mitigate and reduce the hits against the API for the user's account.

 *These config paramters is optional*
-*Defaults to 60s*
+*Defaults to 5s*

 ### Datasets Configuration